openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ## Drawbacks

-The performance of the OCM API can be a possible drawback.
+The performance of the OCM API can be a possible drawback, but the certificates are cached in the OCM API server so the expected impact should be minimal.

 ## Alternatives